Exploring the MBTI and Myers Briggs Personality Types and applications | Personality Pathways

 Left hand portion of the circle shows the Introverted nature; right hand portion the Extraverted nature.
 Shaded portion indicates dominant attitude of the MBTI Type.

-Another factor helping explain why my INFP friend seems to like organizing things is one of the hidden letters in her type code: Thinking.
-And in particular extraverted Thinking.
-In my descriptions of the Jung-Myers mental functions I indicate that extraverted Thinking's focus is order, organizing and ordering things in the outside world.
-Because extraverted Thinking is in the inferior (or 4th) mental function in an INFP, this is in Jeanie's unconscious mind, in essence operating in a fashion most hidden to herself but since it is extraverted somewhat open to others.
-This ordering and organizing drive that Jeanie has may not operate across the board in the manner of those for whom extraverted Thinking is their dominant mental function.
+This ordering and organizing drive of her unconscious "T powers" may not operate across the board in the to the same extent of those for whom extraverted Thinking is their dominant mental function.
 Jeanie may only use it in situations involving helping people or causes that she cares about.
-Her introverted Feeling, her driving mental function running the show, may give directions to that extraverted Thinking, - organize this, do this, do that - because "you care about this person" or "this is important to your values."
-She may not have this compulsion to order and organize almost everything as one often sees in ENTJs but for stuff and people she cares about that latent "T" organizing talent is there to be activated.
+Her introverted Feeling, her driving mental process running the show, may give directions to that extraverted Thinking - organize this, do this, do that - because "you care about this person" or "this is important to your values."
+Unlike an ENTJ who often have this compulsion to order and organize almost everything, her drive to organize and order may be reserved for people and values she cares deeply about.

-The ideas and understandings created in the inner mind of an INFJ are often rich in complexity, having nuances not appreciated by many other types.
+Because Intution is at the core of INFJ, the ideas and understandings created in the inner mind of an INFJ are often rich in complexity, having nuances not appreciated by many other types.
 In their "minds eye" they see things others miss.
-Having a Judging style relating to the outside world means they like to organize things and people.
+Yet having a Judging style relating to the outside world means they like to organize things and people.
 The combination of a clear vision of things in the minds eye plus a penchant for action and organization can be a powerful one, two punch.
+As I indicated earlier, this faculty is one reason why Julie finds she always seems to be the one to turn ideas into action.

-When it comes to organizing activities and events, one of their hidden type letters, extraverted Sensing, aids in this process.
+But when it comes to organizing activities and events, it isn't just the "J" letter of the code that explains this talent.
+It is one of the hidden type letters of INFJ, extraverted Sensing, that drives this process.
 Although the description being "detail-oriented" is inaccurate because this type's main driver is introverted Intuition (see Danielle's descriptions of INFJ and INTJ), their unconscious extraverted Sensing can cause them to focus on and attend to here-and-now details of whatever program or endeavor they are committed to.

 The Missing Letters Play a Role in All 16 Personality Types